Courses in Electron Microscopy

 We know that with organisations being pressured to be frugal with their purchases, it is now even more important to be sure that you obtain the best services.
 If you are considering a course for electron microscopy may we put ourselves forward?
 Consider the options that you may have.
 You may go to a person from a university environment, who may well be their specialist in electron microscopy.
 These people are scientists, specialising in a specific subject, but they are also involved in electron microscopy.
 In which case their skills are split over at least two subjects, their true expertise being in the preparation of the materials investigated in their laboratory.

-Steve Chapman, with coming up to fifty years of experience working with scanning and transmission electron microscopes, was a service technician for 8 years before becoming an application specialist for Hitachi.
+Steve Chapman, with over fifty years of experience working with scanning and transmission electron microscopes, was a Hitachi service technician for 8 years before becoming an application specialist.
 Steve is one of the very few people in the world who has been in charge of the installation of a 1MeV TEM.
 He then moved to EMscope (now Emitech) to design sputter coaters and one of the first SEM cryo systems.
 Moving on he ran the JEOL demonstration laboratory before joining ISI.
 Initially running the ISI demonstartion laboratory, he then worked with their TEM and SEM design teams developing the first ever TTL SEM.

 Polystyrene Latex coated with platinum